-Formation of the JBWG
+The JBWG

-2. The parties agree to establish the JBWG by April 1, 2015 for the purpose of monitoring and making recommendations to control the cost of benefits in the social services sector.

-3. The JBWG will be comprised of an equal number of members appointed by CSSEA and by the CSSBA.
+- 2. The purpose of the JBWG is to monitor and make recommendations to control the cost of benefits in the social services sector. - 3.
+The JBWG will be comprised of an equal number of members appointed by CSSEA and by the CSSBA.
 In addition, the parties will invite the Ministry of Finance to appoint one member.
-The parties agree that they will not appoint any member to the JBWG who sits as a board member of any of the CSSBA benefit providers for health and welfare benefits.

-4. The JBWG members will appoint a chair from within the committee.
-Each party will have the same number of votes and the Ministry of Finance appointee will have one vote.

-5. The JBWG may invite subject-matter experts to its meetings.

-6. Upon formation of the JBWG, CSSEA will provide all data the Committee determines to be required to support the work and decisions of the JBWG.
-CSSEA will request additional information as needed, or required thereafter, as requested by the JBWG.

-7. All the parties and their respective members on the JBWG will maintain strict confidentiality in respect of the data.

-8. The cost of participation in the JBWG will be borne by the respective parties.

-9. By April 1, 2016 or a later date as agreed, the JBWG will recommend to the parties, including the funding ministries, general strategies to control the cost of benefits in the social services sector.
+The parties agree that they will not appoint any member to the JBWG who sits as a board member of any of the CSSBA benefit providers for health and welfare benefits. - 4.
+The JBWG members will appoint a chair from within the committee.
+Each party will have the same number of votes and the Ministry of Finance appointee will have one vote. - 5.
+The JBWG may invite subject-matter experts to its meetings. - 6.
+Upon formation of the JBWG, CSSEA will provide all data the Committee determines to be required to support the work and decisions of the JBWG.
+CSSEA will request additional information as needed, or required thereafter, as requested by the JBWG. - 7.
+All the parties and their respective members on the JBWG will maintain strict confidentiality in respect of the data. - 8.
+The cost of participation in the JBWG will be borne by the respective parties. - 9.
+By April 1, 2024 or a later date as agreed, the JBWG will recommend to the parties, including the funding ministries, general strategies to control the cost of benefits in the social services sector and provide a report to the Sector Committee.